Nursery and Childcare Reopening Checklists

 After the Statewide school closure announcement as a repercussion of the global COVID-19 pandemic, nurseries and childcare institution has been responsive to temporarily close their facilities.
 This closure has been a challenge not just for the business but for the parents as well.
 A responsibility to keep their children safe as the society pace and adapt to the “new normal”.

 As other states across the world enter the new phase, businesses in different industries start to reopen including nurseries and childcare.
-The Center for Disease Control and Prevention (CDC) recommends moving forward to implement safety precautions as part of daily habits to reduce the risk of exposure to the COVID-19 virus.
+This phase, however, is evolving restriction and may change depending on the number of recorded positive cases.
+In response to that, the Center for Disease Control and Prevention (CDC) recommends moving forward to implement safety precautions as part of daily habits to reduce the risk of exposure to the COVID-19 virus.

 This article will briefly discuss 1) how to deal with risks when reopening nurseries and childcare in the midst of COVID-19 pandemic, and 2) downloadable resources to help implement proper reopening safety measures.